ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 🔄 Watchcat for auto-reboot and network monitoring

+* 🌐 Guest Wi-Fi support to isolate visitor traffic from your main network

+* 📱 Dedicated IoT network support for smart devices like CCTV, smart switches, and sensors, allowing enhanced control, isolation, and security

 * 🔌Preinstalled USB support packages for external drives and hotplug auto-mounting

 * 👨‍👩‍👧‍👦 Parental controls and timed network access to manage internet usage